cb372/scalacache/modules/doc/src/main/tut/README.md

 Unfortunately Scala's type inference doesn't play very nicely with ScalaCache's synchronous mode.

 If you want to use synchronous mode, the synchronous API is recommended.
+This works in exactly the same way as the normal API; it is provided merely as a convenience so you don't have to jump through hoops to make your code compile when using the synchronous mode.

 ```tut
 import scalacache._